 An informational site can provide information about the problem, it’s importance, and potential solutions.
 Balanced descriptions of current solutions build trust and authenticity.
 If your product really has a problem to solve, there will be no need to exaggerate the failings with competing methods.

 Leave product specs out of this site.
-Point to your product (once out of stealth mode) and other complimentary products that are available via a solutions or products tab.
+Point to your product (once out of stealth mode) and other complementary products that are available via a solutions or products tab.